base/base/docs/specs/protocol/exec-engine.md

 [GetPayloadV3Response]: https://github.com/ethereum/execution-apis/blob/main/src/engine/cancun.md#response-2

-For Bedrock and Canyon `parentBeaconBlockRoot` MUST be nil and in Ecotone it MUST be set to the parentBeaconBlockRoot from the L1 Origin block of the L2 block.
+In Ecotone it MUST be set to the parentBeaconBlockRoot from the L1 Origin block of the L2 block.

 ### `engine_signalSuperchainV1`